Sean Connery, Actor And The Original James Bond, Dies At 90

 He got the part and toured England with the show.
 By day, he went to local libraries.
 He studied Shakespeare, Ibsen, Brecht.

-But in spite of these efforts at refinement, Connery was not the first choice of Bond's creator.
+In spite of these efforts at refinement, Connery was not the first choice of Bond's creator.
 Author Ian Fleming wanted the suave British actor James Mason.
 But after the premiere for Dr. No, Fleming was so impressed he wrote Bond as half-Scottish in future books.

 Connery made six Bond films in 10 years.
 But he felt constrained by Bond as time went on, and he pushed back by taking other roles.